rocksteadyrose/nyt-react/README.md

 # New York Times Article Scrubber

-The React New York Times Article Scruber uses the React mounting lifecycle to query & display articles based on user searches.
+The React New York Times Article Scrubber uses the React mounting lifecycle to query & display articles based on user searches.
 Users can also save them to read later using Mongo.

 View the completed app on Heroku <a href="http://bit.ly/rosenytscrubber">here</a>